Bariatric Surgery Options [Comparison Table]: Full Patient's Guide

 Outdated (No Longer Recommended) Bariatric Surgery Procedures - History of Obesity Surgery

 The Jejunoileal Bypass is one of the first surgeries designed for morbidly obese patients to lose weight from the 1950s through the 1970s.
 Two variations of JIB were practiced, the ES (end-to-side) and EE (end-to-end) anastomoses of the proximal of jejunum to the ileum.
-The Jejunoileal Bypass, was the purely malabsorptive procedure (rare), is a surgery that bypasses most of intestine.
+The Jejunoileal Bypass, was the purely malabsorptive procedure (rare), is a surgery that bypasses most of the intestine.
 Although weight loss was enough, it caused severe complications due to permanent malabsorption.
 Patients would encounter diarrhea, night blindness, osteoporosis, liver disease and liver failure.
-Other serious issues, like fat-soluble vitamin deficiencies, malnutrition and death can occur with patients with JIB.
+Other serious issues, like fat-soluble vitamin deficiencies, malnutrition and death can occur in patients with JIB.

 Overall, the JIB is no longer being performed or recommended as it needs frequent hard-to-do revision surgery.
 This procedure and Jejunocolic Bypass were a stepping stone to future procedures.

 Vertical Banded Gastroplasty (VBG)

 Vertical Banded Gastroplasty (VBG) is a combination surgery, devised in between 1970 and 1980 by Dr. Edward Mason (known as the ‘father of obesity surgery‘ and the American Society for Metabolic and Bariatric Surgery).
 This procedure was performed as a restrictive or combination of restrictive and malabsorptive surgery, also known as 'stomach stapling.'
 VBG was designed to be a safer alternative to RYGBP and the JIB.
 In this procedure, a gastric band and staples are utilized to create a small stomach pouch to restrict the amount food content traveling down to gastrointestinal tract.
-Ultimately, VBG is no longer being recommend with better options including RNY Gastric Bypass.
+Ultimately, VBG is no longer being recommended with better options including RNY Gastric Bypass.